Last updated: 17 May 2017

 If you’re a homeowner doing residential building work that will cost $30,000 or more (including GST), you must have a written contract with your building contractor.

-We recommend you have written contracts with everyone involved in your building work that you are paying directly.
-Always seek legal advice before signing a contract.
+We also recommend you have written contracts with everyone involved in your building work that you are paying directly.
+Even if the work costs less than $30,000, it’s a good idea to always have a written contract so that you are legally protected and know what you’re paying for.

 Each person you have a contract with must give you a checklist and disclosure statement if the work meets the $30,000 threshold or you ask for this information.
 They must give it to you before you sign the contract and can be fined for not doing so.